jimmymenzies/cosmicray_api_validation/README.md

-# Jabiru API Validation studies
+# Cosmic Ray API Validation studies

-This repository contains validation studies for the JABIRU Cosmic Ray API at https://amentum.space
+This repository contains validation studies for the Cosmic Ray API at https://amentum.space

 Each directory contains: